NitinTheCoder/MyStory/Story.md

-Once apon a time in a forest, there lived a monkey on a berry tree which was on the bank's of a river.In that river there lived a crocodile and his wife.
+Once apon a time in a forest, there lived a monkey on a berry tree which was on the bank's of a river.In that river there lived a crocodile and his wife.Monkey gave some some berries to the crocodile.